 - We have received a report that agreeing to Webroot SecureAnywhere's request to "remove threats" during a backup task can produce a non-bootable backup.

-- Some users report problems booting pre-2013 Macs from USB 3.0 devices that use the "ASMedia 1051E" chipset (e.g. this IOCrest adapter and this OWC Mercury On-The-Go enclosure).
+- Some users report problems booting pre-2013 Macs from USB 3.0 devices that use the "ASMedia 1051E" chipset (e.g. this OWC Mercury On-The-Go enclosure).
 A firmware compatibility issue was introduced by a 2015 firmware update to these Macs that prevents them from booting from a USB 3 device with that older chipset.

-- Some customers have reported discoverability issues with ASM1352R enclosures from ASMedia.
+- Some users have reported discoverability issues with ASM1352R enclosures from ASMedia.

 - One user reported that the MyDigitalSSD Boost enclosure is not bootable.